-- The systems for managing and storing medicines, including vaccines, medical gases, emergency medicines and equipment, minimised risks. - Staff prescribed, administered or supplied medicines to patients and gave advice on medicines in line with current national guidance.
-The practice had reviewed its antibiotic prescribing and taken action to support good antimicrobial stewardship in line with local and national guidance. - Patients' health was monitored in relation to the use of medicines and followed up on appropriately.
-Patients were involved in regular reviews of their medicines. - A pharmacist employed by the Bolton Clinical Commissioning Group worked at the practice one day a week.
-Their role was to support the GPs and clinical staff in monitoring the use of medicines prescribed and to carry out patient reviews to help them better understand their medication.
+- The systems for managing and storing medicines, including vaccines, medical gases, emergency medicines and equipment, minimised risks. - Staff prescribed and administered or supplied medicines to patients and gave advice on medicines in line with current national guidance.
+The practice had reviewed its antibiotic prescribing and acted to support good antimicrobial stewardship in line with local and national guidance. - Patients' health was monitored in relation to the use of medicines and followed up on appropriately.
+Patients were involved in regular reviews of their medicines.